 Luxury Hotels in Oslo, Norway

 The Thief is one of the newer luxury hotels in Oslo, and it sure lives up to its high-end reputation.
 From their rooftop bar you can enjoy an (expensive) mojito and beautiful views of Aker Brygge and the Oslo fjord.
+My favourite drink here is the bellini, it is totally worth the price tag!

 Want FREE Travel Resources?